jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 During moments of peak craving, they could be distracted by engaging video games until their craving subsides as it usually does.
 Immediate contact with designated supportive family or sponsors could also recommended and facilitated.

-With digital therapeutics and personal sensing, we can start to imagine what precision mental healthcare might look like — “delivering the right treatments, at the right time, to the right person, every time”[^pmh]
+With digital therapeutics and personal sensing, we can start to imagine what precision mental healthcare might look like — “delivering the right treatments, at the right time, to the right person, every time”

-[^pmh]: Precision Medicine Initiative Working Group.
-2015.
-The Precision Medicine Initiative Cohort Program – Building a Research Foundation for 21st Century Medicine.
-Available at: https://acd.od.nih.gov/documents/reports/DRAFT-PMI-WG-Report-9-11-2015-508.pdf

 ## Pitfalls and Prescriptions